SimplyBuilt/embedded.js/README.md

 # Embedded.js

-Embedded.js helps resize IFrames with content of dynamic height.
+Embedded.js makes it easy to create and share responsive embeddable content.
+The library will create IFRAMEs and help resize them automatically.

 It used by [SimplyBuilt](https://www.simplybuilt.com/) and works great with our Embedded Widget feature!

 ## Details